kelvin-kahuho/Students-Database-Application/README.md

 ## Features

-- Display a list of students with their details such as student ID, name, and date of birth.
+- Display a list of students with their details such as student ID, name, profile photo, and date of birth.
 - Add new student records to the database.
 - Update and delete existing student records.